Assistant Director of Occupational Therapy Assistant ProgramApply Now

 - Enhance current knowledge and skills through attending conferences, classes, reading journals and independent study.

-- Teach selected courses as needed.
+- Teach selected courses between both campuses as needed.

 - Perform all responsibilities in accordance with State and Federal regulations as well as University policies and procedures.